AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48204-catalog-price-rule-created-based-on-yes-no-attribute-does-not-consider-the-selected-scope.md

 1. Open the configurable product on the non-default website (W2).
 1. Check that the V1 variation has the 50% discount applied.
 1. Open the V1 variation in the Adobe Commerce Admin.
-    * Switch to the default website.
+    * Switch to the default website
-    * Make no changes and save the product.
+    * Make no changes and save the product
 1. Refresh the configurable product storefront page.

 <u>Expected results</u>: